-The City and Province have left construction on the southwest portion of the Calgary Ring Road for last, as it will be the most difficult section for which to reach an agreement.
-The proposed plan for the southwest leg of the Ring Road has the highway going through the Tsuu T'ina Nation's native settlement.
-The Province and the Tsuu T'ina recently reached a draft deal on the four square construction is ongoing for the northwest and northeast sections of the Ring Road, and a deal has almost been reached for the southwest portion of the road.
+The City and Province have left construction on the southwest portion of the Calgary Ring Road for last, as it was the most difficult section for which to reach an agreement.
+The proposed plan for the southwest leg of the Ring Road had the highway going through the Tsuu T'ina Nation's native settlement.
+However, in June 2009, the Province and the Tsuu T'ina Nation failed to reach an agreement for four square kilometres of land to be handed over to the City of Calgary.
+If the deal had been accepted, the Ring Road would have run from Glenmore Trail to Highway 22X on the western end of Calgary.
+The failure of the deal has left the province and the city scrambling to find alternatives.